 Cherise completed doctoral studies (all but dissertation) in the School of Social Sciences and Humanities in the Department of Conflict Analysis and Resolution at Nova Southeastern University, Ft.
 Lauderdale, Florida, where she earned honors as an Advanced Practitioner in Conflict Analysis and Resolution in 2012.
 She is 1998 alumnae of Antioch University Midwest, where she earned a Master of Arts in Conflict Resolution.
 Cherise holds a Bachelor of Arts in Political Science with a minor in Women’s Studies from Miami University in Oxford, Ohio.

 Cherise has been deeply influenced by the work of scholar-practitioner, mentor, and friend Michael Lang, former Chair of Antioch University McGregor’s Master of Arts program in Conflict Resolution.
-His focus on the importance of reflective practice, and his powerful work on developing artistry/excellence in mediation and conflict analysis and engagement practice, has been an important influence in her professional work.
+His focus on the importance of reflective practice, and his powerful work on developing artistry/excellence in mediation and conflict analysis and resolution practice, has been an important influence in her professional work.
 During her graduate work with Michael, he exposed her to the work of Robert K. Greenleaf and his philosophy of “servant-leadership” where leaders are committed to focusing on the growth and well-being of those they support and lead.
-Cherise continues to benefit from her long-time mentorship and friendship with Professors Robert A. Baruch Bush, JD and Dr. Joseph Folger, co-authors of one of the seminal works in the field of Conflict Analysis and Engagement, The Promise of Mediation.
-Finally, Cherise’s theoretical approach to the analysis and engagement of conflict has been informed by the mentorship and guidance provided to her by past professors at Nova Southeastern University, Drs.
+Cherise continues to benefit from her long-time mentorship and friendship with Professors Robert A. Baruch Bush, JD and Dr. Joseph Folger, co-authors of one of the seminal works in the field of Conflict Analysis and Resolution, The Promise of Mediation.
+Finally, Cherise’s theoretical approach to the analysis and resolution of conflict has been informed by the mentorship and guidance provided to her by past professors at Nova Southeastern University, Drs.
 Sean Byrne and Jessica Senehi.
 Cherise also recognizes Dr. Richard McGuigan who has provided her with compassionate and loving mentorship for the past 3 years.
-His desire to move the field of Conflict Analysis and Engagement toward a wider and more
+His desire to move the field of Conflict Analysis and Resolution toward a wider and more

 grounded perspective and to shape the development of scholar-practitioners is inspiring.